JonathanRReed/AI-Provider-API-Latency-Tester/README.md

 # API Latency Tester

 A T3 Stack project to test AI API latency from different providers.
+Icons provided by Lobe Icons & simple-icons.
+Fun tool to compare latency between different AI providers.
+Can be used to benchmark different providers & models.
+Also can drag race different models for fun.

 ## How to Run